Tangeni-S/Penetration-Testing-Lab---LazySysAdmin/README.md

 SCAN: nmap -sV -O 15.10.1.128
 ![Capture JPG8](https://github.com/user-attachments/assets/fe6d404e-ed60-463e-ac75-961fbbed2cb2)

-The above information helps me deduce that there is an Apache Web Server (Port 80) running on this machine and as well an mysql server(Port 3306).
+The information tells me there is Samba ,an Apache Web Server (Port 80) and as well an mysql server(Port 3306).
 I note these as major points of interest.
 - SMB ports 139 and 445
 - HTTP Web Server on Port 80
 - mysql Server port 3306

-Ideally i wanted to look more into the ports running Samba.
-Samba is an open source software that allows the sharing of file and print services through the ports discovered.
+Ideally I wanted to look more into the ports running Samba.
+Samba is an open source software that allows the sharing of file and print services through the ports discovered and has need known to be a common point of exploit due to misconfigurations.

 ![1](https://github.com/user-attachments/assets/4a899a4e-adda-4656-a763-f5fe9b5f1589)
 **nmap 15.10.1.128 --script smb-enum-shares**

 I run another nmap scan with a script to enumerate the smb shares on the server and it returns promising results.
-From the above, the most promising share would be the share$ because the path for the share gives an indication of the directory for a website being hosted which we could confirm due to the previous nmap scan showing an Apache web server running on **port 80**.
+From the above, the most promising share would be the **share$** because the path for the share gives an indication of the directory for a website being hosted which we could confirm due to the previous nmap scan showing an Apache web server running on **port 80**.

 ![2](https://github.com/user-attachments/assets/8eacfaa6-576a-4c90-b8da-ae1d502e67b6)

 **smbclient '\\15.10.1.128\share$'**
 I proceed to connect to the share and list the directory contents.
 The content confirms that this is the directory for a website.
-Analyzing the content in this location, I find a password in the deets.txt file
+Analyzing the content in this location, I find a password in the **deets.txt** file
 - Password: **12345**
 ![deets file](https://github.com/user-attachments/assets/0969e346-07e5-4a37-a059-dcb1e1fb1971)